TiManGames/AmnesiaTheDarkDescent/editor-release-files/README.txt

 - Toggle grid snapping: R
 - Lock grid tracking:   T
 - Exit: Ctrl+Q instead of Alt+F4 (Escape also works but only in some editors)

+Previously unknown shortcuts:
+- Move clip planes with O and L